-The databases that were utilized in searching the relevant studies for this study included; Cumulative Index to Nursing & Allied Health Literature (CINAHL), MEDLINE and PubMed.
+The databases that were utilized in searching the relevant studies for this review included; Cumulative Index to Nursing & Allied Health Literature (CINAHL), MEDLINE and PubMed.
 Keywords that were used in searching for the relevant studies included; prediabetes, prevention of type 2 diabetes, physical activity, and randomized control trials.

 Method of review